Inferentialist Public Announcement Logic: Base-extension Semantics: Introduction

 The language of PAL, in the absence of common knowledge, is that of classical propositional logic together with epistemic modalities $K_a$ and announcements $[\psi]$.
 The modality $K_a$ is an $S5$ modality corresponding to an agent $a$ and a formula of the form $K_a \phi$ is read as `$a$ knows $\phi$'.
 Public announcements are truthful, in the sense that the announced formula has to be true at the time of announcing, and public, in the sense that every agent is aware of the announcement taking place.
 Announcements (and similar epistemic actions) are generally treated {\it dynamically} as an update operation that takes us from a model that represents the initial situation to one that a model of the situation after the announcement.
 An announcement formula $[\psi]\phi$ is read as $\phi$ holds after the announcement of $\psi$.

-In the present paper, we develop the analysis of $S5$ to PAL, the modal logic of knowledge, belief, and public communication --- and perhaps the most basic dynamic epistemic logic (DEL).
+In the present paper, we extend the base-extension analysis of $S5$ to PAL, the modal logic of knowledge, belief, and public communication --- and perhaps the most basic dynamic epistemic logic (DEL).
 This represents, we suggest, a step towards considering the value of P-tS in the setting of logics motivated by, and deployed in, the analysis of knowledge and public communication.
+We do so by adding dynamic components to the inferentialist account of $S5$.

 The main difficulty in extending the existing B-eS for $S5$ is to account for PAL's announcements of the form $[\psi]\phi$.
-As already mentioned, in \cite{EckhardtPymS5}, we developed a multi-agent $S5$ that defines the validity of epistemic formula (like $K_a \phi$) in reference to relations between bases in much the same way as modalities are handled in Kripke semantics, however with further restrictions on our relations (beyond the frame conditions) to ensure that these relations behave appropriately given that we also have the subset relation.
-Such relations are called {\it modal relations} As already mentioned, announcements are usually treated by an update of the model.
+As already mentioned, in \cite{EckhardtPymS5}, a multi-agent $S5$ that defines the validity of epistemic formula (like $K_a \phi$) in reference to relations between bases in much the same way as modalities are handled in Kripke semantics has been defined, however with further restrictions on our relations (beyond the frame conditions) to ensure that these relations behave appropriately given that we also have the subset relation.
+Such relations are called {\it modal relations}.
+Announcements are usually treated by an update of the model.
 In Kripke semantics, for example, an announcement of $\phi$ simply causes all $\neg \phi$ worlds to be discarded from the model.
 In the Be-S case, the set of bases cannot be changed so simply and we have to restrict our updates to the relations between bases.
 This will require a more sophisticated update semantics given that we have to ensure that the updated relations are still modal relations.
 As we will see below, this will cause public announcements to no longer be general in the sense that the same announcement can produce different modal relations if it is updated at different bases (more on that later).

+We use this B-eS for PAL to model two established and illustrative examples from the DEL literature: a three-player card game and the `muddy children' puzzle.
+We contrast how these are these modelled in the inferentialist setting provided by B-eS with how these examples are treated in the established Kripke semantics for PAL.